 - Indigenous Health Services (located in urban and regional areas).

-The following prescribers are eligible to provide their patients with a GTG annotated script:
+The following prescribers are eligible to provide their patients with a CTG annotated script:

 - medical practitioners working in a practice that’s participating in the Indigenous Health Incentive under the PIP

 - any medical practitioner working in an Indigenous Health Service in rural or urban settings

 - any medical specialist as long as the patient is

 - referred by a medical practitioner working in a practice participating in the Indigenous Health Incentive under the PIP.

 Note: We can’t accept hospital generated prescriptions.
 Medical specialists within public hospitals must use their personal PBS prescriptions.

 Prescribers need to: